-- You are enrolled at NYU Shanghai in Spring 2017 (even if you are studying away from Shanghai); - You will also be an enrolled NYU Shanghai student for Fall 2017 (even if you are studying away from Shanghai); - You are in good academic standing (not on academic probation) with a minimum semester GPA of 3.30 from the past fall semester, and a minimum cumulative GPA of 3.30. - You are able to secure a Faculty Mentor to supervise your project.
-The Faculty Mentor should mentor no more than two projects during the summer.
+- You are enrolled at NYU Shanghai in Spring 2018 (even if you are studying away from Shanghai); - You will also be an enrolled NYU Shanghai student for Fall 2018 (even if you are studying away from Shanghai);

+• You are in good academic standing (not on academic probation) with a minimum semester GPA of 3.30 from the past fall semester, and a minimum cumulative GPA of 3.30.

+• You are able to secure a Faculty Mentor to supervise your project.
+The Faculty Mentor should mentor no more than two projects, and not more than four students during the summer.